BACK

 VERIFY each song by unzipping the archive and loading the tracks into a new session, so that you are aware of any missing tracks or misalignment issues.

-#9: UPLOAD YOUR .ZIP file to my FTP site:
+#9: UPLOAD YOUR .ZIP file:

 How to Consolidate in Pro Tools